leon-thomm/Ryven/docs/README.md

         def removing(self):
             pass

-You can either let the class derive directly from QWidget (just import it in the first like and put it in the parantheses behind the class name), or from a specified one like QLineEdit (same process).
+You can either let the class derive directly from QWidget (just import it in the first line and put it in the parantheses behind the class name), or from a specified one like QLineEdit (same process).

 #### Using Custom Content - Package Path